reel2bits/reel2bits/CODE_OF_CONDUCT.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+Depending on the violation, the project team may decide that violations of this code of conduct that have happened outside of the scope of the community may deem an individual unwelcome, and take appropriate action to maintain the comfort and safety of its members.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be